johnpapa/angular-styleguide/README.md

     *Why?*: Tests are code.
 JSHint can help identify code quality issues that may cause the test to work improperly.

-  - **Alleviate JSHint Rules on Tests**: Relax the rules on your test code.
+  - **Alleviate Globals for JSHint Rules on Tests**: Relax the rules on your test code to allow for common globals such as `describe` and `expect`.

-    *Why?*: Your tests won't be run by your end users and do not require as strenuous of code quality rules.
-Global variables, for example, can be relaxed by including this in your test specs.
+    *Why?*: Your tests are code and require the same attention and code quality rules as all of your production code.
+However, global variables used by the testing framework, for example, can be relaxed by including this in your test specs.

     ```javascript
     /*global sinon, describe, it, afterEach, beforeEach, expect, inject */